 - Students look at you suddenly and say “Wait, what are we doing?”

-“Wait, what?” is a clue that you’ve spoken, and somehow they didn’t learn it.
+“Wait, what?” is a clue that, although I’ve said it, somehow they didn’t even hear it.

-It’s easy to get frustrated, but take a look at this information from Columbia:
+It’s easy for me to get frustrated when kids don’t hear me, but take a look at this information from Columbia: